kiranganesh/CarND-Behavioral-Cloning-P3/writeup_template.md

 ##Commentary

 It was immensely satisfying to build a simple deep learning model that could drive the simulator car on its own.
 Its a really different paradigm (versus the robotic model) that showcases the power of deep learning.

-Keras makes the construction of the model extremely simple, putting the programmer focus on the model intuition itself.
-And it is all about the data.
+Keras makes the construction of the model extremely simple, putting the programmer focus on engineering the solution and working with the data - versus getting lost in the weeds of building the correct model.

+And lastly, it is all about the data.
 Garbage in, garbage out.
+I suspect that multiple models can get a reasonable level of accuracy, but without the right data (right content, right normalization, right randomization) etc the models wont be very useful.

 ##Acknowledgements